What is a Turducken, Exactly?

 It’s the most infamous and outrageous of all Thanksgiving main courses: the Turducken.
 A meat-on-meat-on-meat extravaganza, this legendary creation is truly the stuff of legend.
 But what is a Turducken, exactly, and where did it come from?

-The Turducken Origin
+Where Was The Turducken Invented?

 First, a little history.
 Cajun chef Paul Prudhomme helped popularize the Turducken –– defined by the USDA as “a deboned stuffed chicken inside a deboned stuffed duck inside a deboned stuffed turkey”–– but its actual inventor was a Cajun butcher shop called Hebert’s Specialty Meats in Maurice, Louisiana; owners Junior and Sammy Hebert claim that they created it in 1984 upon an enterprising customer’s request.

 The Turducken remained largely unknown outside of Louisiana until December 1, 1996, when Glenn Mistich, the owner of a Cajun specialty meat market in Gretna, Louisiana, called Gourmet Butcher Block, presented renowned football broadcaster John Madden with a Turducken before a Saints vs. Rams game at the New Orleans Superdome.
-Madden was so enamored with the Turducken that he devoured nearly the whole thing (with his bare hands, some claim), sang its praises on live television, and continued to do so on Thanksgiving games and Monday Night Football broadcasts for years to come.
-And thus, a legend was born.

 How is a Turducken Made?